Key Points

 - Difficulty or reluctance rising, jumping, running, or climbing stairs

-- Wobbly, swaying, “bunny hop” gait
+- Wobbly, swaying, or “bunny hop” gait

 - Loss of thigh muscle mass